Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 Globalization is the concept of international integration, resulting from the interchange of trade, products, ideas, culture.

 It has been around for a long time in one shape or another.
-Trade routes have been operating between different parts of the world since ancient times carrying ideas, as well as goods.
+Ever since ancient times, trade routes have been operating between different parts of the world transporting ideas, as well as goods.

-The term started to be used more and more in the 80s and 90s to explain the rapid changes in the world, as countries became more and more inter-connected.
+The term started to be used more the 1980s and 1990s and was used to explain the rapid changes in the world, as countries became increasingly interconnected.

 Modern globalization is generally seen as beginning in the 19th century, although it has its roots in the European age of discovery and colonization of many parts of the planet.

 Globalization has produced a new of level of interdependence among us.
 The economy and multinational supply chains do not abide by political boundaries.
 A computer ordered in Brazil is designed in California and assembled in several other countries.
-Economic integration was the first strong evidence of a new era.— Eduardo Paes
+Economic integration was the first strong evidence of a new era.

 The politics of globalization often revolve around the most economically developed countries, led by the USA, pushing for countries with less developed economies to lower trade restrictions and open up their home markets and resources, in return for access to potentially lucrative Western markets and foreign investment.